damurashov/MadCV/README.md

 Secondary

-*Various technologies I have worked with, or skills I have acquired, that are not "native" to me, or represent a substantial commercial value, but are relevant, and may be helpful in my work.
+*Various technologies I have worked with, or skills I have acquired, that are not "native" to me, or necessarily represent a substantial commercial value, but are relevant, and may be helpful in my work.
 Hobby projects, one-off tasks, etc.*

 - Rust
 - OpenOCD